progit/progit/eo/01-introduction/01-chapter1.markdown

 ### Installing from Source ###

 If you can, it’s generally useful to install Git from source, because you’ll get the most recent version.
 Each version of Git tends to include useful UI enhancements, so getting the latest version is often the best route if you feel comfortable compiling software from source.
-It is also the case that many Linux distributions contain very old packages; so unless you’re on a very up-to-date distro or are using backports, installing from source may be the best bet.
+It is also the case that many Linŭ distributions contain very old packages; so unless you’re on a very up-to-date distro or are using backports, installing from source may be the best bet.

 To install Git, you need to have the following libraries that Git depends on: curl, zlib, openssl, expat, and libiconv.
 For example, if you’re on a system that has yum (such as Fedora) or apt-get (such as a Debian based system), you can use one of these commands to install all of the dependencies: